NMCTL

 | test_node | 10.11.13.254 | v0.17.0 | test_net | no | no | no | 938d7861-55fc-40a9-970d-6d70acfc3a80 |

-Using nmctl, we can turn the node into egress, ingress or a relay.
-Lets turn the node into an ingress by supplying the network name and node id as parameters.
+Using nmctl, we can turn the node into egress, remote access gateway or a relay.
+Lets turn the node into an remote access gateway by supplying the network name and node id as parameters.

-Fetching the node list once again we can see that our node has been turned into an ingress.
+Fetching the node list once again we can see that our node has been turned into a remote access gateway.

 nmctl node list